Hinduism in Bangladesh: Culture

-Hindu Temples
+Hindu temples

 Hindu temples and shrines are more or less distributed all across the country.
 The Kantaji Temple is an elegant example of an 18th-century temple.
 The most important temple in terms of prominence is the Dhakeshwari National Temple, located in Dhaka.
 This temple along with other Hindu organizations arranges Durga Puja and Krishna Janmaashtami very prominently.
 The other main temples of Dhaka are the Ramakrishna Mission, Ramna Kali Temple, Joy Kali Temple, Laxmi Narayan Mandir, Swami Bagh Temple and Siddheswari Kalimandir.

 Many Hindu temples have suffered from the implementation of the Vested Property Act through which land and moveable property has been confiscated by agents acting on behalf of successive governments.

 Hindu marriage law

 Hindu family law governs the personal life of Hindus in Bangladesh.
 There is no known limit for the number of wives a Hindu man can take in Bangladesh so polygamy for Hindu man is legal in Bangladesh.

-"Under Bangladesh Hindu (civil) law, men may have multiple wives, but there are officially no options for divorce," the report said.
+"Under Bangladesh Hindu (civil) law, men may have multiple wives, but there are officially no options for divorce", the United States Department of State 2023 Report on International Religious Freedom: Bangladesh reported.
 Women are also prohibited from inheriting property under the civil laws for Hindus, the report said.

-A survey conducted during the year by Research Initiatives in Bangladesh and MJF showed that 26.7 percent of Hindu men and 29.2 percent of Hindu women would like to obtain a divorce but did not do so because of existing laws.
+A survey conducted during the year by Research Initiatives in Bangladesh and MJF showed that 26.7% of Hindu men and 29.2% of Hindu women would like to obtain a divorce but did not do so because of existing laws.

-Community issues

-The Hindu community has many similar issues as the predominantly Muslim community of Bangladesh.
-These include women's rights, dowry, poverty, unemployment, and others.
-Issues unique to the Hindu community include maintenance of Hindu culture and temples in Bangladesh.
-Small sects of Islamists constantly try to politically and socially isolate the Hindus of Bangladesh.
-Because Hindus of Bangladesh are scattered across all areas (except in Narayanganj), they cannot unite politically.
-However, Hindus became sway voters in various elections.
-Hindus have usually voted in large mass for Bangladesh Awami League and communist parties, as these are the only parties which have a nominal commitment to secularism; the alternatives are the increasingly pro-Islamist centrist parties such as the Bangladesh Nationalist Party and Jatiya Party (which both incorporate Muslim identity into their version of Bangladeshi nationalism) or the outright Islamist Jamaat-e-Islami Bangladesh (an offshoot of the Pakistan-based Jamaat-e-Islami) which seeks to establish Islamic law under which there would be separate provisions for Hindus as non-Muslims.
-However, Hindus, in general, maintain cordial relationships with liberal Muslims and they even participate in each other's festivals such as Durga Puja and Eid al-Fitr.